John T. Tuck Public School3365 Spruce Avenue, Burlington, ON L7N 1J7T: 905-637-3881 F: 905-637-6206

 FDK at JTT!

-On the right, please check out some pictures of the adventures from FDK this year.
+On the right, please check out some pictures of the adventures from FDK.

 In addition, we have some links to some information specific to John T Tuck below.
 Please ensure you read through all of the details to be prepared for the school year!